 I mainly read from the English Standard Version, I switched to using it recently when I learned that most Bible scholars recommend this.
 I also flip through New American Standard Bible because our Hermeneutics (Bible Interpretation) teacher highly suggests this version, too.
 I also run to Amplified and New International Version when the words get too hard for me to decipher. 🙂

 Writing down your thoughts can help you understand the Bible better.
 Trust me, you’ll be surprised at how revelations can pour into your writing once you get a pen and a journal while reading!
-My Deeply Rooted Devo Notebook is now up for grabs.
-If your from the Philippines, we ship nationwide.
+While my Deeply Rooted Devo Notebook has sold out but we’re coming back soon.

 Did this article help you enjoy your bible study time?
 Let me know in the comments section or message me on Facebook!